Least Expect It

 by Dana Collier

-Pat was sitting outside her client’s office waiting to see him, when he walked out with a guy who was extremely attractive.
+Pat was sitting outside her client’s office waiting to see him when he walked out with a guy who was extremely attractive.
 They were introduced and exchanged business cards at the urging of her client.
 He called the next day and invited her to dinner.
-It was the beginning of “a wonderful relationship.
+It was the beginning of “a wonderful relationship that led to marriage.

-Anne had to go to the police station to get a police report for the insurance company after a guy ran into the back of her car 3 blocks from her home.
+Anne had to go to the police station to get a police report for the insurance company after a guy ran into the back of her car three blocks from her home.
 She looked at the sergeant sitting behind the desk and he looked at her and it was love at first sight.
 They began dating and are still together.

 Stan was down in the laundry room of the apartment building he lived in.
-He was in old shorts and a torn T-shirt, but when the “prettiest girl I’d ever seen’ walked in, she took him…old shorts and all.
+He was in old shorts and a torn T-shirt, but when the “prettiest girl I’d ever seen walked in, she took him…old shorts and all.
 They became engaged nine months later.

 Don was sitting in one of those small waiting rooms in the “We can change your oil in a hurry” places, when “a very striking woman” came in and sat down next to him. when he tried to strike up a casual conversation, she gave him short, curt responses which indicated either he wasn’t her type or she was anti-social.
 He gave up and went back to the book he was reading.
-Later, when he got ready to leave, he heard her arguing with an attendant about the work done on her car, and he walked over and asked could he be of assistance and he became “Jim Dandy” to the rescue.
-After he helped her get what she had paid for, she thanked him by giving him her card and asking him to call her for lunch.
+Later, when he got ready to leave, he heard her arguing with an attendant about the work done on her car, and he walked over and asked if he could be of assistance.
+After he helped her get what she paid for, she thanked him by giving him her card and asking him to call her for lunch.
 Thus began a long romance.

-Lisa was standing in a supermarket line when the man behind her struck up a conversation about the headlines on the front of one of the popular tabloids.
+Lisa was standing in a supermarket line when the man behind her struck up a conversation about the headlines on the front page of one of the popular tabloids.
 He walked her to her car and they met for lunch two days later.
+They were recently engaged.

 Nate was buying a Christmas present for “a close friend” and became so enchanted with the saleswoman, that he came back to next day to buy another gift.
 This time it was for his mother.
-One thing led to another and they were married eight months later.
+One thing led to another and they began dating and were married eight months later.